Cray-HPE/docs-csm/008-PLATFORM-INSTALL.md

     ```
     Now you can run `kubectl get nodes` to see the nodes in the cluster.

-2. Generate the platform and keycloak-gatekeeper manifests.
-(Replace <system-name> with the system you are installing.)
+2. Generate various manifests (replace <system-name> with the system you are installing).

     > NOTE: the call to manifestgen should be done via <system-name>/deploy/generate.sh when we're ready to use all manifests